ThomasFrs/ThroneRoom/README.md

 # Throne-Room
 A management game based on a medieval theme.\
-Download the .exe file in order to run the game.\
+Download the Game file to run the game.
-Or download the Game file for newer versions.